About Liza Kindred

 Why I Focus on the Practical

-When we make spiritual practice accessible and practical, we remove the barriers that keep people from experiencing the benefits.
 You don't need special clothes, perfect circumstances, or hours of free time to begin transforming your relationship with yourself and the world.
+And, you don’t need to be afraid of the big changes life might present.

 What Makes My Approach Different